Article I. Name and Acronym

 Article V. Meetings of Membership

-Section 2.
+Section II.
 The Executive Committee is responsible for the preparation of the agenda.
 Individual members shall submit agenda items to the Executive Committee in advance of the meeting.

 Section VI.
 Officers

-Section 1.
-The officers of the association shall consist of a president, a vice president/program chair, a secretary, and a communications coordinator.
+Section I. The officers of the association shall consist of a president, vice president, secretary, communications coordinator, and professional development committee liaison.

-The Executive Committee of TennACADA shall be comprised of the president, vice president/program chair, secretary, and communications coordinator.
-Any of these positions may be shared by no more than two active members, if they so choose to run as a team.
+The Executive Committee of TennACADA shall be comprised of a president, vice president, secretary, communications coordinator, and professional development committee liaison.
+Any of these positions may be shared by no more than two active members.
 These officers shall be elected by a simple majority of the votes cast by ballot or proxy vote.
 A member may not hold the same office for more than three years consecutively.
 The chair of the Executive Committee shall be the president of TennACADA.
 The term for each office is one year.
+Beginning in the fall semester of 2019 the Vice President will become a two-year commitment and will transition to the president role in the second year.

-- Vice president/program chair—The vice president shall perform the duties and responsibilities of the president in his or her absence and when so acting shall exercise the powers of the president.
+- Vice President—The vice president shall perform the duties and responsibilities of the president in his or her absence and when so acting shall exercise the powers of the president.
 The vice president serves as program chair for the association and coordinates all activities relating to programs approved by the Executive Committee.
+Starting in the fall semester of 2019 the Vice President shall become a two-year commitment and will transition to the president role in the second year.
+The Vice President shall coordinate the Outstanding Advising – Administrator award.

 Section III.
 Nominations

-The Nominations Committee oversees nominations for, and election of association officers.
+The Nominations Committee oversees nominations for an election of association officers.
 The Nominations Committee will solicit nominations from the TennACADA membership for officer positions listed in Article VI.
 If there are no nominations for one or more positions, the Nominations Committee will solicit members directly for those positions.
 The Nominations Committee sends the election ballots to the membership, tallies the ballots received, and reports on election results to the current president.
 A simple majority of the votes received shall be required to ratify the election of each office.
-The chair of the Nominations Committee shall be chosen by the president.
-Interested volunteers shall make up the membership of the Nominations Committee.
-The secretary shall be a member of the Nominations Committee.
+The chair of the Nominations Committee shall be the communications coordinator.
+The Executive Committee shall make up the membership of the Nominations Committee.

 Article VII.
 Standing Rules